 - Sortation centers are generally used to sort packages out by zip code whereby the packages have originated from a fulfillment center elsewhere in the Amazon network.

 - Prime Now Hubs and Flex Hubs are smaller facilities that stock a limited line of products that are in high demand such that customer orders in highly population urban centers can be delivered within 1 - 2 hours of order placement.

-- Delivery Stations are mid-sized facilities between 60 - 100,000 sq. ft. designed to service same day home delivery of Dry, Perishables food and general merchandise to customers in key urban locations and to also support Amazon Flex.
+- Delivery Stations are mid-sized facilities between 60 - 100,000 sq. ft. designed to enable same-day and next-day delivery of food and/or general merchandise to customers in key urban locations.

 - Fulfillment centers that have been closed or converted include: